What is Lasinone?

 Key Findings:

-- No hospitalizations for acute complications of HT1 occurred during 5731 months
+No hospitalizations for acute complications of HT1 occurred during 5731 months of

-- • Liver transplantation was performed in 20 non-Nitisinone-treated patients
+Liver transplantation was performed in 20 non-Nitisinone-treated patients (71%) at a

 Conclusion: